 - Annual Scholarship, 2014, Korean American Scholarship Foundation.

 - Cornell Fellowship recipient, 2013, Cornell University.

 - Song, H., McComas, K. A., & Schuler, K. L. (2017).
 The role of trust and perceived similarity in psychological reactance against regulatory wildlife policy.
 Poster presented at the annual meeting of the Society for Risk Analysis, Arlington, VA.

 - Song, H. Schuldt, J. P., McLeod, P. L., Crain, R., & Dickinson, J. L., (2017).
 Effects of Norm Violations on Impression Formation in a “Green” Social Network.
 Paper presented at the 67th Annual Conference of the International Communication Association, San Diego, CA.

 - Song, H. (2016).
 Trust shaped through knowledge and elaboration: Considering the attitude strength properties of trust.
-Paper to be presented at the annual meeting of the Society for Risk Analysis, San Diego, CA.
+Paper presented at the annual meeting of the Society for Risk Analysis, San Diego, CA.

 - Song, H. (2016).
 Need for autonomy as a motive for valuing fairness in risk communication.
 Paper presented at the annual conference of the Association for Education in Journalism and Mass Communication, Minneapolis, MN.

 - Song, H. (2015).
 Analyzing the discourse of trust in post-spill Charleston, WV through local newspapers.
 Poster presented at the 2015 Society for Risk Analysis Annual Meeting, Arlington, VA.

 - Song, H., McLeod, P. L., Schuldt, J. P., Crain, R., Dickinson, J. L., (2015).
 Exploring identity-based social influence on environmental behaviors in a socially networked mapping platform, Poster presented at the annual meeting of the Atkinson Center for Sustainable Future, Cornell University.